 The News Forum

 The Quickmail block allows instructors and TAs (and students, if the instructor allows) to send emails to course members from within Moodle.
 Instructors may find Quickmail a convenient alternative to setting up a class email list in SPIRE.
-You can send emails to individual students, the entire class, or by class section or Moodle Group.
+You can send emails to individual students, the entire class, class sections, or Moodle groups.

 To learn about additional communication tools in Moodle, see An Overview of Communication Tools in Moodle.